agabor/docs/_includes/unity/getting-started.md

 ## Adding `link.xml`

-Create a file and name it `link.xml` under your Assets folder and put the following code to make sure Parse Unity SDK works with Unity code optimization pipeline:
+Create a file and name it `link.xml` under your Assets folder and put the following code to make sure MSG Unity SDK works with Unity code optimization pipeline:

 ```xml
 <linker>